P3Ambiental/docs/guides_and_standards/design.md

 # Completed Page Layouts

-* When you feel that the page you have been working on is finished, or if you are unsure about the design.
-Email a screen shot directly to Jules.
-Jules@p3ambiental.es
+* When you feel that the page you have been working on is finished, or if you are unsure about the design, direct message to @jules in the Binit Slack Workspace.

 # Other

-* If you need anything to do with the design send a message to Jules directly.
+* If you need anything to do with the design ping @jules in the #design channel and start a discussion there.